NikoChristie/nikochristie.github.io/README.md

 git push origin gh-pages
 ```

+Here is a brief explaination of what each command does

+1. **Builds your website**
+   Think of this like hitting "Print" it takes all your raw content and converts it into a polished website ready to be seen by visitors.
+2. **Packages the website for upload**
+   This bundles your freshly built website into a format that GitHub can understand and serve to the public
+3. **Publishes the website live**
+   This is the "Send" button it uploads your packaged website to GitHub, making it instantly visible to anyone with your website's address.

 #### Step 8 – Tell GitHub to Serve Your Website
 This is a one-time setting you only need to configure once: